Allotment garden inspiration | Hello Victoria

 Before we can get to planting, there are a few projects we need to complete, as well as a lot (I mean, a lot!) of soil prep.
 We’re going to build a wee little shed on one corner for tool and seed storage, with a little patio area beside it.
 Hopefully, we’ll divide and plant some of the lavender as a border along the one edge beside our shed.
 While we both like lavender (the smell when a breeze hits, not to mention baking opportunities!) the current placements and size don’t work.

 I’m looking to paint the shed dark grey or black, after being inspired by all the black in Manhattan Nest blogger Daniel Kanter’s backyard.
 It really makes the green of the plants pop!
 If we get it up in time, I’m hoping to grow some clematis on a trellis along the one side, and then install a window box of nasturtium under the little shed window.
 Add some mason bee houses (shaped like honeycomb) and voila!
 Perfect little shed!

 For our little patio area, we are thinking of using reclaimed brick, possibly laid out in a herringbone pattern.
 Lots of houses in our neighborhoods keep redoing their brick driveways and walls, and we’re hoping to score some free brick!
 We could also use it to make some cute brick pathways between the crops…

-Richard has also started growing some chili seeds from Nepal in our flat, that he wants to try and transplant in the allotment.
-Apparently these chilis are very spicy, but don’t upset your stomach!
+Richard has also started growing some chili seeds from Nepal in our flat, that he wants to try and transplant into the allotment.
+Apparently, these chilis are very spicy, but don’t upset your stomach!
 Cool huh?
 We’ll just have to see if they work.